magogate/SQL-2019-Active-Active-Cluster/README.md

         13. Click on Volumes & Devices --> Auto Configure
         14. Open "Disk Management"
         15. Select disks and make online (Right click on each disk)
+        16. Right click on each drive --> Select "Change Drive Letter" & match it exactly what we had given for Node1

 ## 4. Configuring Windows Cluster